Francis Tumblety: Jack the Ripper suspect

 The Metropolitan Police arrested Tumblety on 7 November 1888 on unrelated charges of gross indecency, apparently for having been caught engaging in a homosexual encounter, which was illegal at the time.
+Two days later on 9 November, Mary Jane Kelly was murdered.
+Though according to Tumblety's arrest record he was not bailed until 16 November, David Barratt has advanced a case that he might have been released beforehand.

-Whilst awaiting trial on this charge on bail of £300 (equivalent to £ today), and knowing that Scotland Yard was increasingly interested in him with regard to the recent murder spree in Whitechapel, he fled England for France on 20 November under the false name of "Frank Townsend", and on 24 November 1888 he returned to the United States.
+Whilst awaiting trial on the indecency charge on bail of £300 (equivalent to £ today), and knowing that Scotland Yard was increasingly interested in him with regard to the recent murder spree in Whitechapel, he fled England for France on 20 November under the false name of "Frank Townsend", and on 24 November 1888 he returned to the United States.
 Already notorious in the United States for his self-promotion and previous brushes with the law, Tumblety's arrest in London was reported in The New York Times as being connected to the Ripper murders.
 An article in early December in the Democrat and Chronicle of his hometown of Rochester concluded with an acquaintance directly stating, "Knowing him as I do I should not be the least surprised if he turned out to be Jack the Ripper."

 American newspaper reports that Scotland Yard tried to extradite him have not been confirmed by research in the contemporary British press or the London police files.
 However, English police inspector Walter Andrews travelled to America, perhaps partly to trace Tumblety.
 The New York City Police, who had him under surveillance, said "there is no proof of his complicity in the Whitechapel murders, and the crime for which he is under bond in London is not extraditable".
 Tumblety published a self-aggrandising pamphlet titled Dr. Francis Tumblety – Sketch of the Life of the Gifted, Eccentric and World Famed Physician, in which he attacked the rumours in the press but omitted any mention of his criminal charges and arrest.